 Best Gas Cans To Make Storing Extra Fuel Easy & Safe

-Gas cans are the best way to safely and reliably store extra fuel.
+Because gas cans are the best way to safely and reliably store gasoline.

 For example:

-In a mass evacuation, you want to be able to drive your way to safety; the faster, the better.
+In a mass evacuation situation, you’ll want to drive your way to safety – FAST!

-Why?
-Because even if they are open, the lines will be excruciatingly long.
+Because even if they’re open, the lines will be excruciatingly long.

 And they’ll run out FAST.